TechnicJelle/SpaceCombat3DX/README.md

 - `Mouse Left/Right` to roll your ship
 - `Mouse Up/Down` to pitch your ship
 - `Esc` to pause the game.
 You can edit volume sliders there and quite the game
+-
+## Blog
+I wrote a few blogposts about the development of this game!

+Please check them out: https://technicjelle.tumblr.com/tagged/Space%20Game%203DX

 ## Why this name?
 Because it's funny!
 It feels like a classic, old-style name, with the 3D and the X for eXtra cool-factor.